 Picnicking Near Tomales Bay Oyster Farm

-There is no picnicking at Tomales Bay Oyster Company.
-We're here for you to come and buy some oysters to take home or to a nearby beach.
-Please pack a picnic basket, bring your cooler, come fill it with oysters, and head to the beaches and parks!
-We are open Fridays 12 p.m. to 5 p.m., and Saturday and Sundays 9 a.m. to 5 p.m. for oyster sales.
+There is no picnicking opportunity available or allowed at Tomales Bay Oyster Company.
+We are here for you to come and buy our oysters to take home or to a nearby beach.
+You can pack a picnic basket, bring your cooler, come fill it with oysters, and head to the beaches and parks!

 Our farm is surrounded by coastline.
 Across the bay, Heart’s Desire State Beach (Tomales Bay State Park) 15 miles away is a wonderful spot to swim, grill, and picnic.
-Stinson Beach is 21 miles South, is a spectacular ocean beach with grills, tables, and plenty of room to throw a frisbee with friends.
-26 miles North is Doran Regional Park (in Bodega Bay) allows dogs, has a picnic area with grills, campsites, and a boardwalk.
-Bodega Dunes is 29 miles North on Highway One, has a picnic area, campground, and showers.
+Stinson Beach, 21 miles south, is a spectacular ocean beach with grills, tables, and miles of sandy ocean beach.
+26 miles north is Doran Regional Park (in Bodega Bay) allowing dogs, has a picnic area with grills, campsites, and a boardwalk.
+Bodega Dunes is 29 miles north on Highway One, has a picnic area, campground, and showers.
 Just 12 miles south of us, you can find Samuel P. Taylor State Park which offers hiking and biking trails, a creek, campground, and a picnic area with tables and grills nestled in a grove of towering redwoods.
-There’s also Bear Valley Visitor Center in Olema, 7 miles south of us, which has a fantastic, grassy picnic area bordered by oak trees and giant bay laurels, hiking trails, and a recreated Miwok Village (complete with a sweat lodge!).
+There is also Bear Valley Visitor Center in Olema, 7 miles south of us, which has a fantastic, grassy picnic area, bordered by oak trees and giant bay laurels, hiking trails, and a recreated Miwok Village (complete with a sweat lodge!).
 Just before you get to Bear Valley on Highway One is Olema Campground which has a grassy picnic area surrounded by trees, they charge $10 per car.
 Millerton Point State Park (3/4 mile south of TBOC), has no tables or grills, but provides a bathroom, is dog friendly, and is a gorgeous place to picnic on the beach and watch the sunset.

-Marin County code enforcement required that we remove our picnic tables and BBQs, AND as of October 16th 2015 we no longer have picnic tables or grills.
+Note: Marin County code enforcement required that we remove our picnic tables and BBQs, as of mid October, 2015; therefore, we no longer have picnic tables or grills.